-privacy."63 Exemption 7(C) protects "records or information compiled for law enforcement purposes, but only to the extent that the production of such law enforcement records or information (C) could reasonably be expected to constitute an unwarranted invasion of personal privacy."64 As stated in the DOJ Guide, "under both personal privacy exemptions of the FOIA, the concept of privacy not only encompasses that which is inherently private, but also includes an 'individual's control of information concerning his or her person."65
+the production of such law enforcement records or information (C) could reasonably be expected to constitute an unwarranted invasion of personal privacy."
+As stated in the DOJ Guide, "under both personal privacy exemptions of the FOIA, the concept of privacy not only encompasses that which is inherently private, but also includes an 'individual's control of information concerning his or her person."